-Using Near Share to transfer files between compatible Windows 10 devices is quite easy.
-And, by compatible, it means both sender and receiver should be running Windows 10 Build 17035.
+Using Near Share to transfer files between compatible Windows 10 PCs is quite easy.
+And, by compatibility, it means both sender and receiver should be running Windows 10 April 2018 Update.

 You can turn on Near Share by visiting the Action Center, Microsoft has added a new quick action button there.